aspose-slides/Aspose.Slides-Documentation/php/getting-started/supported-file-formats/_index.md

 - Microsoft PowerPoint for MAC
 - Office 365

 ## **Supported File Formats**
-The following table indicates the file formats that Aspose.Slides for PHP via Java can load and Save.
+This table contains the file formats Aspose.Slides for PHP via Java can load and save:

 |**Format**|**Description**|**Load**|**Save**|**Remarks**|
 | :- | :- | :- | :- | :- |